open-telemetry/opentelemetry-specification/specification/api-metrics.md

 Handles and LabelSets support different ways to achieve the same kind of optimization.
-Generally, there is a high cost associated with computing a canonicalized form of the label set that can be used as a map key, in order to look up a corresponding group entry for aggregation.
+Generally, there is a high cost associated with computing a canonicalized form of the label set that can be used as a map key, to group the entry for export.
 Handles offer the most optimization potential, but require the programmer to allocate and store one handle per metric.
 LabelSets offer most of the optimization potential without managing one handle per metric.

 Handles and LabelSets, unlike metric instruments themselves, are SDK-dependent objects.
 LabelSets should only be used with the SDK that provided them, an unrecognized LabelSet error will result if used with a different SDK.

-### Export pipeline

-A metrics export pipeline consists of an SDK-provided `Meter` implementation that processes metrics events (somehow), paired with a metrics data exporter that sends the data (somehow).

-### Required label keys
+### Recommended label keys

-Metric instruments list an optional set of _required label keys_ to support potential optimizations in the metric export pipeline.
-This is an option in the sense that the empty set (of required label keys) is a valid setting.
-If required label keys are provided, it implies that the SDK can infer a value for the required label from the `LabelSet`.

-To support efficient pre-aggregation in the metrics export pipeline, we must be able to infer the label value from the `LabelSet`, which implies that they are not dependent on dynamic context.
-Required label keys address this relationship.
-The value of a required label key is explicitly unspecified unless it is provided in the `LabelSet`, by definition, and not to be taken from other context.
+Metric instruments list an optional set of _recommended label keys_, which are the default dimensions used for grouping metric data for export.
+Unless the SDK is configured otherwise, the standard behavior will be to group metric events by the values of their recommended label keys.

 ### Input methods